LGBTQ literature in Ecuador: First representations

-The earliest documented literary representation of characters or themes related to homosexuality in Ecuador dates back to 1926, in the short story Un hombre muerto a puntapiés by Pablo Palacio.
+The earliest documented literary representation of characters or themes related to homosexuality in Ecuador dates back to 1926, in the short story The Man Who Was Kicked to Death by Pablo Palacio.
 The plot of the story follows a protagonist who reads a chronicle about the murder of a man labeled as "vicious", so he decides to investigate the case and, at the end, concludes that the crime was perpetrated by the father of a teenager whom the man had tried to seduce.

 Monument to Joaquín Gallegos Lara, author of Al subir el aguaje.

 Four years later, in 1930, the Guayaquil writer Joaquín Gallegos Lara published the short story "Al subir el aguaje" as part of the book Los que se van, which constitutes the first Ecuadorian literary work to portray female homosexuality.
 The protagonist of the story, the Manflor, is described with characteristics commonly defined as masculine, in addition to the fact that the term "manflor" was at that time an Argentinian idiom used to designate men considered effeminate.
 In the story, the Manflor confronts Cuchucho, who, despite knowing the rumor about her sexual orientation, tries to seduce and then rape her.
 In the end the two engage in a duel in which the Manflor emerges victorious.

 Although both stories depict homophobia at that time, and in the case of Gallegos Lara's story even a symbolic victory over macho violence, the narrators reproduce the discriminatory discourse to refer to their characters.
 In the case of Palacio's story, the protagonist asserts that the murdered man "had had a deviation of his instincts since he was a child, which made him depraved from then on".
 The narrator of "Al subir el aguaje", on the other hand, refers to Manflor with the derogatory term "marimacho".

 Another early representation took place in the novel Camarada (1933), by Humberto Salvador from Guayaquil.
 One of the characters portrayed in the novel is Toya, a woman who accepts herself as a lesbian.
 Gloria, another of the characters in the novel, tells of her lesbian experiences in a school of nuns and the jealousy that her love affair with one of her classmates generated in one of the nuns.
 She also reveals to the protagonist that lesbian relationships were very common in such schools.